SamKeathley/LocalRestaurantSearch/README.md

 # LocalRestaurantSearch
-Search for local restaurants - Open Water
+Search for local restaurants in your area.
+Support local businesses with this owner-currated list of local restaurants in your area.